seb1080/webOneBiteAtaTime/basics/JavaScript/questions.md

-Question: What's the difference between undefined and not defined in JavaScript ?
+**Question: What's the difference between undefined and not defined in JavaScript ?**

 let x // declaring x
 console.log(x) // undefined
 console.log(y) // ReferenceError: y is not defined

-Question: What is the difference betwween undefined and null ?
+**Question: What is the difference between undefined and null ?**

 undefined: Variable have been created, but not value have been assigned to the variable.